bitestring/host-config/homeserver/README.md

 # WARNING

 **DO NOT CONNECT THE SERVER TO AN UNTRUSTED NETWORK.
-MAKE SURE THE NETWORK IS PROTECTED BEHIND A TRUSTED EXTERNAL ROUTER/FIREWALL LIKE OPENWRT BEFORE TRAFFIC REACHES THE SERVER.**
+MAKE SURE THE NETWORK IS PROTECTED BEHIND A TRUSTED EXTERNAL ROUTER/FIREWALL LIKE OPENWRT OR OPNSENSE BEFORE TRAFFIC REACHES THE SERVER.**

-This homeserver setup assumes there's a trusted router like OpenWrt with proper firewall configuration protecting the home network.
+This homeserver setup assumes there's a trusted router like [OpenWrt](https://openwrt.org/) or [OPNsense](https://opnsense.org/) with proper firewall configuration protecting the home network.
 Connecting the server to an untrusted or outdated routers can put the data at risk.

 # Install basic packages